- 25.23.12 IMF Identity Theft Toll-Free Guidance

 www.experian.com 888-397-3742 3.

-Advise the taxpayer to obtain a copy of Publication 5027, Identity Theft Information for Taxpayers or Publication 5027-SP.
+Advise the taxpayer to obtain an electronic copy of Pub 5027, Identity Theft Information for Taxpayers.
 Publication 5027 provides resource information in both English and Spanish.
-This publication and other publications can be obtained using one of the methods found in IRM 126.96.36.199.1,Ordering Forms and Publications.
+This publication and other publications can be obtained electronically on the IRS website, www.irs.gov.